 Business Planning Considerations: Timing Your Expenses and Income

-Part of a great business plan is properly timed expenses and income.
-How you expect to make money is one part of your business model, but when you expect the money to roll in is also an important part of the plan.
+How you expect to make money is one part of your business model, but when you expect the money to roll in is also an important consideration.
 Some companies run up costs and spend cash months (even years) before a revenue stream begins to flow.
 For that reason, your business model must include a timeline that takes the following into account:

 The upfront costs you expect to incur when setting up your business

 The source of funds to pay for your upfront costs

 A schedule showing when you expect revenues to pour in

 The question of timing isn’t only for big companies with factories to build and products to design.
 Timing can impact businesses of any size.

 Take the example of a bed and breakfast (B&B) on Cape Cod, where the tourist season begins on June 1 and ends with Labor Day weekend in September.
 Except for a few other holiday periods, the B&B brings in all its revenue during those three summer months.